Matt Scherer: Personal life

 It was announced on December 8, 2021, that Scherer died that week, at the age of 38, as per a statement by RunnerSpace where he worked as the Chief Operating Officer.

 Pacing career

-Began pacing full-time in 2011 and paced for many of the top 800m and 1500m runners in the world.
+Began pacing full-time in 2011 and paced for many of the top 800 m and 1500 m runners in the world.

 This table lists the records he paced: